bstillman/bgbackup/README.md

 The backups are done with xtrabackup/innobackupex.
 Backups are compressed (qpress) and encrypted (xbcrypt).

-Details about each backup are emailed to all email addresses listed in MAILLIST and also logged in the database (PERCONA_SCHEMA.xtrabackup_history) for easier monitoring in MONyog.
+Details about each backup are emailed to all email addresses listed in MAILLIST and also logged in the database (PERCONA_SCHEMA.xtrabackup_history) for easier monitoring in MONyog, Nagios, Cacti, etc.

 Encrypted incremental backups are enabled by decrypting the xtrabackup_checkpoints file.